 Predominant is the written heritage originating from or dealing with Southeast Asia (especially Indonesia), South Asia and Tibet, and East Asia.
 The collections contain first and foremost an abundance of native materials, such as palm leaf manuscripts and block prints, documenting the many religions, languages and cultures of Asia in word and image over a period of more than four centuries.
 But also ship logs, correspondences, research reports, publications, photographs and other source materials have been collected that testify to the presence of European travelers, merchants, scholars, colonial civil servants and institutions in Asia.

 The Asia collections – brought together by Leiden University Libraries in the main building at Witte Singel – belong to the most important collections worldwide, both in quantity and quality.
-They are made available in the Asian Library, with a newly built study area on the second floor (to be opened in 2017).
+They are made available in the Asian Library, with a newly built study area on the second floor.

 Besides the university library’s own Southeast Asia collections the Asian Library contains the collections of the libraries of the Sinology department, of Japanese and Korean Studies, and of the former Kern Institute (South-Asian and Tibetan Studies).
 2013 and 2014 saw the incorporation of two important long-term loans: the Heritage Collection of the Royal Tropical Institute (KIT) in Amsterdam and the library of the Leiden based Royal Netherlands Institute for Southeast Asian and Caribbean Studies (KITLV).
 Both are now part of the Asian Library.

 The Asian manuscripts, rare books and image materials can be consulted in the Special Collections Reading Room.